PRODUCT DESIGN / BRAND DEVELOPMENT

 WHY A BOARD GAME?

-Florian and John are both deeply connected with public speaking communities such as Toastmasters International or TEDx.
+They are both deeply connected with world-wide public speaking communities such as Toastmasters International or TEDx Events.
 There they had the chance to collect feedback concerning their ideas for developing a board game.
 The day they told me about their idea, the concept has already been presented to and discussed with one of the most critical future target groups: Professional speakers, experts and opinion leaders in communication and leadership development.

 At first Florian and John came up with the idea of an ancient greek amphitheatre.
 Ancient philosophers challenging each other with speeches.
 This concept was as epic as playful.
 My first thought was “Yes, we’re talking of a game here.
 It’s all about having fun” but then again, after a bit of research, I saw that most of the language visualizing that certain atmosphere felt either way too “intellectual” or like “greek holidays” to some extent.
 This game is about speaking.
 Making yourself stand up, be heard, inspire people.
 I thought it deserves a deeper focus on the speech itself.

 DESIGNING THE GAME